JUAN-CALLEJO/mgt4250spring2024/README.md

 ![newplot (1)](https://github.com/JUAN-CALLEJO/mgt4250spring2024/assets/81531257/23bdeeff-b84b-4e97-aaf9-42c575cb2cc1)

 This visualization plots the data points in a club speed range between 103-124 mph, showing an existent strong correlation between the club speed (mph) and the carry distance (yards).
-It is an interactive scatter plot that allows to select players in the team, giving a better perspective of how the players are distributed in distance and club speed.
+It is an interactive scatter plot that allows one to select players in the team, giving a better perspective of how the players are distributed in distance and club speed.
 It is strongly correlated, players with a higher club speed drive the ball further, giving them an advantage while making courses easier.
 The boxplot shows the team distribution, with players with a slower club speed in the range of 105-110 mph and other players with a 120+ mph Club Head Speed driving the ball 310+ Yards of Carry distance.

 **II.
 How does Impact Height Position Affect Ball Speed with a Driver?**